dainst/arachnefrontend/README.md

 The static files representing the project pages are stored in the directory `con10t`.
 The repository comes preconfigured with the Arachne project pages configured as a git submodule.

-In order to setup the submodule you have to run the following commands after the initial checkout:
+In order to set up the submodule you have to run the following commands after the initial checkout:
 ```
 cd con10t
 git submodule init